How do we design & fabricate our carved wood and HDU signs and plaques?

-We make all our signs and plaques in our 11,000 square ft factory in Southern California, where we have our design offices, our router shop where we have 5 large table routers, our wood & metal shop, our paint spray shop, and our fine painting & gold-leaf gilding shop.
+We make all our signs and plaques in our 11,000 square ft factory in Southern California, where we have our design offices with 8 computers and advanced design software , which we use to control our 6 large table routers, the largest having a 5 x 12 ft table, and four having 5 ft x 10 ft work areas)..
+We also have separate wood & metal shops, a paint spray shop, and an fine painting & gold-leaf gilding finishing shop.

 Our current computer design software, along with numerically-controlled machine technology, has resulted in a large increase in productivity and quality, as well as a decrease in cost.
 We have taken full advantage of this technology by investing over $500,000 in the latest computer and Computer-Numerically-Controlled (CNC) machines and software.
 Despite this technology, making custom wood and HDU signs and plaques is still very labor-intensive and time-consuming, and requires experienced craftsmen who are expert in woodworking and precision painting, each using a different process, to make our custom signs.
 Each sign or plaque undergoes 18 to 22 separate operations during its manufacturing cycle.
 The minimum time to make a sign or plaque, from start to finish, is 14 days, because we use up to 5 different powered machines, 4 or 5 CNC router tool bits, and perform extensive hand-trimming, masking, and hand-sanding, and require more than a week to dry the 8 to 10 coats of primer, background paint, trim and lettering paint, and clear-coats.
 Although we use a paint spray booth to apply our coatings, all of the fine painting is done by an expert artist with a micro-roller, airbrush, or artist brush, which takes 2 to 10 hours per sign.